iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.5.0/report.md

 > Our Governments are failing us.<br> :date: __2020-11-17 15:25:10__

 > Stay safe and stay home Wear mask<br> :date: __2020-11-16 04:15:40__

-> EDIT: *NO LONGER A BATTERY DRAINER* It seems something was updated.
-Version 1.4 Get back to work, 'Berta.
-(Previous Review: Battery drainer.
-The only way to reasonably use the app is to turn it on around others.
-Otherwise, not a "set it, forget it" solution.
-The overall function of the app is clearly explained, and is fine to use when needed.
-No crashes, flawless app persistence.)<br> :date: __2020-11-13 00:17:06__